MrSmashPotato/macaroni-dev/README.md

   - Changed the overall look of the Job management Section of Profile Page
 - Backend Improvements:
   - Restructed Dependency Injection and Services to use proper singleton adhering to standard practice improving scalability
+  - Restructed User Authentication to rely on Supabase's auth password encryption, avoiding storing native string passwords stored in users table in the database and removing redundant data.
+*Known Issues:
+  - Third Party Login is for now not working due to lack of adjustment towards the new Auth process

 ## Important Links: